How to present your pitch deck to investors?

 Polishing Your Pitch Deck

 The pitch deck is the core of presenting your investment opportunity.
 That is no doubt even truer today in the post COVID lockdown world we live in.
-Now that you’ve got a tight shortlist of investors to present to, make sure you go back and polish your pitch deck and be sure it is a great fit for them.
+Now that you’ve got a tight of investors to present to, make sure you go back and polish your pitch deck and be sure it is a great fit for them.

 Keep it short and simple.
 10 to 16 slides is plenty.
 Use a proven existing template to work efficiently.